rosedu/workshop-docker/README.md

 ### Do It Yourself

+Make sure all four containers are started: `cdl-nginx`, `ctf-piece_of_pie`, `cdl-caddy`, `cdl-debian-bash`.
+Start them if they are not stared.

-Now copy files to from containers.
+Copy files to and from containers.

 1. Copy `README.md` and `install-docker.sh` files from the current directory in the `/usr/local/` directory in all containers available (via `docker ps -a`).